 The CT and VT inputs refer to analog current transformer and voltage transformer signals used to monitor AC power lines.
-The UR supports 1 A and 5 A CTs.
+The UR-series relays support 1 A and 5 A CTs.

-The remote inputs and outputs provide a means of sharing digital point state information between remote UR devices.
-The remote outputs interface to the remote inputs of other UR devices.
-Remote outputs are FlexLogicTM operands inserted into UCA2 GOOSE messages and are of two assignment types: DNA standard functions and USER defined functions.
+The remote inputs and outputs provide a means of sharing digital point state information between remote UR-series devices.
+The remote outputs interface to the remote inputs of other UR-series devices.
+Remote outputs are FlexLogicTM operands inserted into IEC 61850 GSSE messages and are of two assignment types: DNA standard functions and user-defined (UserSt) functions.

-The direct inputs and outputs provide a means of sharing digital point states between a number of UR IEDs over a dedicated fiber (single or multimode), RS422, or G.703 interface.
+The direct inputs and outputs provide a means of sharing digital point states between a number of UR-series IEDs over a dedicated fiber (single or multimode), RS422, or G.703 interface.
 No switching equipment is required as the IEDs are connected directly in a ring or redundant (dual) ring configuration.
-This feature is optimized for speed and intended for pilot-aided schemes, distributed logic applications, or the extension of the input/output capabilities of a single UR chassis.
+This feature is optimized for speed and intended for pilotaided schemes, distributed logic applications, or the extension of the input/output capabilities of a single relay chassis.